|Nutritional Guidelines (per serving)|

 Gather the ingredients.

-Make sure all ingredients are at room temperature.
-Measure eggs, butter, milk and bananas into the bread pan and set aside.
+Add eggs, butter, milk, and bananas to the bread pan and set aside.

 Mix well and add to the bread pan.